EKcellent/EKcellent/README.md

 *Duke University*

 - Major in Computer Science
+- Concentration in Artificial Intelligence and Machine Learning
 - Minor in Finance

 ---